ahalev/Microgrid-Control-Under-Uncertainty/README.md

 The location of results can be moved by modifying `context.log_dir` and `context.experiment_name`.

+For examples of microgrid configurations, the configs used to produce the experiments in the paper are located in `results`.

 ### Additional methods of inputting custom hyperparameters

 There are three other ways to define custom settings/hyperparameters: